plone/buildout.coredev/docs/agreement.rst

 Dealing with pull requests on GitHub
 ====================================

-Before we can merge a pull request, we have to check that the author has signed the contributor's agreement.
+Before we can merge a pull request, we have to check that the author has signed the Plone Contributor Agreement.

-If they're listed in https://github.com/orgs/plone/teams/developers, the author has signed so we can go ahead and merge.
+If they're listed in either the [Developers](https://github.com/orgs/plone/teams/developers) or [Contributors](https://github.com/orgs/plone/teams/contributors) team, the author has signed the Plone Contributor Agreement, so we can go ahead and merge.

 If they aren't listed there, there's still a chance they have signed the contributor's agreement.